vss2sn/advent_of_code/2018/README.md

 #### Notes ####
 * There are multiple sample puzzle inputs for some days.
 Modify the sample input file appropriately before using it.
-* These solution contain the C++ solution for all the days, but only the solutions for days 1-7 in Python.
-* Some of the days do not have sample inputs.

 |Puzzle|C++ Solutions|Python Solutions|Input|Sample Input|Puzzle page with solutions|
 |:---:|:---:|:---:|:---:|:---:|:---:|